andy-hanson/mason-bad/README.md

 				"Exactly {_}."
 			not (truthy? _)
 				"Bupkis!"
-			:String, :Array, has-property? _ "length"
+			:String, :Array
 				count-string _.length
 			else
 				"lots"

 To test equality, use `=`.

-For a type test, write the type name preceded by `:`.
+For a type test, just write the type.
 (This calls `subsumes?`, not `!subsumes`.)

 To do any other test, just write your expression on the line. `_` is the value you `case` on.

-If you want to handle many cases the same way, use `,`:
+To handle many cases the same way, use `,`:

-If you don't provide an `else` case and no test matches, it throws an error.
+If you don't provide `else` and no test matches, it throws an error.

+If you don't want it to return a value, use `case!` instead.